 Instant Pot Vanilla Jalapeño Corn Chowder

-for the Corn & Jalapeños for the Cream Mixture
+for the Corn & Jalapeños

 - Sauté Onion & Spices: Select the 'Sauté' button on your pressure cooker and adjust the heat level to 'Normal'.
 Allow the pot to heat up until the display reads 'Hot'.
 Add 2 tablespoons of the butter to the pot and allow it to melt.
 Add the chopped onions and toss until thoroughly coated in the butter.
 Sauté, tossing occasionally, until the onions become soft and translucent.
 About 3 to 4 minutes.
 Add the spices to the onion and sauté, tossing continually, until fragrant.
 About another 30 seconds.
 Turn off 'Sauté'.